So, how’s your new year going?

-Now is the perfect time to get over sentimentality and put the germ infested toys to trash.
+Now is the perfect time to get over-sentimentality and put the germ-infested toys into the trash.
 (Do buy him a new one though!)

 2. Quit smoking!
 In case you have a chain smoker dog (highly unlikely) this applies to him too.

 Second-hand smoke is just as harmful to your dog and can impact his lungs adversely.